nationalarchives/tdr-statuses/README.md

 * If the redactedFiles array is not empty then `Success` for each `redactedFileId`.
 * If the errors array is not empty then the status value comes from the `cause` field.

+### ServerFFID
+* Check each FFID file status.
+If the statuses are all either `Success` or in the `DisallowedPuids` table but inactive then set to `Completed`.
+* If any of the FFID file statuses are set to a status from the `DisallowedPuids` table where `Active` is true then `CompletedWithErrors`

 ## Adding a new status
 * Add a method into `StatusProcessor`.
 This should return `F[List[Status]]`
 * Call this new method in the `statusChecks` method in the `Lambda` class and return the result in the `yield` block.
 * Add a test in Lambda test for this status.

+## RDS Certificate
+To connect to the database, we need to use the RDS CA certificate provided by AWS.
+This is currently stored in src/main/resources.
+This is a public certificate available for download.
+It does change but only every 4-5 years and AWS will notify us before this happens.
+When it happens, it will need to be updated.

 ## Running locally
 There is a `LambdaRunner` class which can be run.
 You can change the input json as necessary.